cdl-geneseo/geneseo-dictionary/B/Bitty.md

 # Bitty

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bitty

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 1. AJ: Tiny.
 F06 2.
 NN: Slang for a bitch.
 F06J.Boselli, 2012: 93% of those surveyed, despite being able to identify the term, were confused about the spelling, with &quot;biddy&quot;/&quot;biddie&quot; being the commonly accepted form.